 There’s access off Old Highway 18 and you can drop a small boat or float tube in to reach bass holding around points, rocky dikes, shoreline vegetation, and similar bass-holding structure.

-This is one is a bit more than an hour north of Portland-Vancouver, but well worth a couple of hours to reach from the Portland area, especially if you have a Washington license or go on a free-fishing weekend.
+This is one is a bit more than an hour north of Portland-Vancouver, but well worth a couple of hours of driving round-trip, especially if you have a Washington license or go on a free-fishing weekend.

 Silver Lake is a sprawling body of water that quite literally looks like it was designed by largemouth bass.